bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ## Epilogue

-- a computer system that does not crash
+- a computer system that
+	- does not crash,
+	- can tell why value on what function caused an error
+	- makes it easy to collect all such errors, and
+	- to find and fix known errors through local reasoning